mahozad/theme-switch/README.md

     padding: 8px;
     background: #888;

-    /* There is a special variable called --theme-switch-icon-color
+    /* There is a special property called --theme-switch-icon-color
-     * so you can set the icon color of the switch button */
+     * which you can set, to change the color of the switch icon */
     --theme-switch-icon-color: var(--my-icons-color);
 }
 ```